madebybo/mr.bo-co/site/content/work/zine.md

 ## the challenge

-Brand content marketing is an untapped opportunity on mobile.
+Brand content marketing is an untapped opportunity for mobile.
 The media has seen increasing number of brands that would like to show thought leadership, showcase corporate responsibility efforts, or distribute high quality sponsored content.

-Most of quality advertisers (Goldman, Fidelity, Netflix, GE, IBM) are completely underserved by content distribution channels like outbrain, taboola, sharethrough.
-This is an area where a mobile marketplace can position itself as the go-to solution for high end brands with content that readers actually enjoy.
+Most of the quality advertisers (Goldman, Fidelity, Netflix, GE, IBM) are completely underserved by content distribution channels like Outbrain, Taboola, Sharethrough.
+This is an area where a mobile marketplace can position itself as the go-to solution for high-end brands with content that readers actually enjoy.

 <div><img src="/work/zine/recipe-expanded-perspective.png"></div>

 ## ideation

-Some goals, requirements and constraints to work within:
+We identified some key goals, requirements, and constraints to work within:

 - Create a format that positions advertiser's content as thought leaders/increases brand perception
 - Bring some of the content (images/text/videos) forward to better entice the user to read more